About the database

 Disclaimer

 Please note that the Climate Policy Database is not exhaustive.
 For example, the policy coverage and depth of information for each policy is unequal across countries analysed.
 Policies adopted at subnational level are not comprehensively covered.
 Please also note that this database is not reviewed by national government officials.
+Even if covering all policies to their full extent was impossible, the database provides insights about policy trends over time and supports claims about policy adoption.

 For enquiries